Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 Describe the chemotherapy regimen

-I had Alimta and I had Cisplatin.
+I had Alimta, and I had cisplatin.
 Cisplatin is a type of drug.
-It’s platinum-based and it’s old-school as far as chemo is concerned.
+It’s platinum-based, and it’s old-school as far as chemo is concerned.
 It’s also known to cause some hearing problems, and so prior to going in for any sort of chemo, I had to go in and have a hearing test.
-Cisplatin will give you tinnitus and you can actually get pseudomonas (infection) as a result of it.
+Cisplatin will give you tinnitus, and you can actually get pseudomonas (infection) as a result of it.

-I had to take a certain course or certain medication leading up to it, and then they clean up the port and then they infuse it.
+I had to take a certain course or certain medication leading up to it, and then they clean up the port and then infuse it.

 The biggest fear I had was the infusion needle was going to hurt going in.
-I’m here to tell you, it didn’t hurt.
+I’m here to tell you it didn’t hurt.
 I sat around and watched TV.
 It was really quite comfortable.
 I wasn’t even cold.
 I didn’t even do chemo right.
 I wasn’t even cold like in the movies.

-Where did you get the chemo infusions
+Where did you get the chemo infusions?

 It was a clinic just specific for chemo and infusions.
-They didn’t do just chemo infusions, also blood transfusions.
+They didn’t do just chemo infusions, but also blood transfusions.
 It wasn’t just cancer patients.